Mathematics and Statistics Directory

 Smith Science 218F | 843-349-4079 | email@example.com

-Dr. Bulka completed his bachelor’s degree in electrical engineering at National Aerospace University (U.S.S.R.), master’s degree in economics at University of Missouri-Columbia and master’s degree in mathematics at the University of Alabama.
+Yuriy Bulka completed his bachelor’s degree in electrical engineering at National Aerospace University (U.S.S.R.), master’s degree in economics at University of Missouri-Columbia and master’s degree in mathematics at the University of Alabama.
 He earned his Ph.D. in mathematics from the University of Alabama in 2006.
-He has been teaching entry and upper level Mathematics for 12 years, most recently at Virginia Tech.
+He has been teaching entry and upper level mathematics for 12 years, most recently at Virginia Tech.
 Since earning his doctorate, he has been active in research, publishing in journals, presenting at conferences and working with graduate students.
 His current research is in the field of numerical analysis, specifically multiple volterra integral equations.

 Kathryn Caulfield, Administrative Assistant